nitram509/documentation/partials/_install-run.md

 ### [macOS](#tab/tabid-macos)

-Event Store has a macOS package [you can download](https://eventstore.org/downloads/) and install, and we maintain a Homebrew Cask formula you can install:
+Event Store has a macOS package [you can download](https://eventstore.com/downloads/) and install, and we maintain a Homebrew Cask formula you can install:

 ```shell
 brew cask install eventstore
 ```

 In each case you can run Event Store with the `eventstore` command, and stop it with `Ctrl+c`.
-To use the default database location you need to use `sudo`, or you can change the location with the `--db` parameter.
+To use the default database location you need to use `sudo`, which we **strongly** recommend you don't do, or you can change the location with the `--db` parameter to a location your user account has access to.

 To build Event Store from source, refer to the [Event Store README](https://github.com/EventStore/EventStore#mac-os-x).